Nonprofit Debt Consolidation

 Requirements for Nonprofit Credit Consolidation Programs

-Depending on your circumstances, there’s a chance a DMP won’t be the right fit.
-Your credit counselor will start by reviewing your overall financial situation to see if it can be helpful, determine if you’re eligible and help you decide if you want to move forward.
+Depending on your circumstances, a DMP may not be the right fit.
+Your credit counselor will start by reviewing your overall financial situation to help determine whether it is, and if you’re eligible.
+It’ll then be up to you whether you want to move forward with one.

 • You can afford your new payment agreement.